SiliconLabs/zigbee_applications/dmp_sed_light/EFR32MG12/README.md

 ## Special Notes ##

+1. The intervals of the active events are not changed in the provided sls project file.
 1. The application built from the sls project provided requires a correct bootloader to work.
 2. The generation directory of the imported project may need to be changed to comply with the destination path.
 Save and generate after the change.
 ![dmp](doc/change_generation_directory.png)